laboon/ebook/text/15_testing_basics.md

 Another way of categorizing tests is to group them into __static tests__ and __dynamic tests__.
 In dynamic tests, the system under test is actually running; the code is executed.
 Virtually every test we have discussed so far has been a dynamic test.
 Even if we don't see the code itself, the computer is running it, doing something with the input provided, and eventually providing some output.

 A static test, by contrast, does not execute the code.
 Rather, it attempts to test aspects of the system without actually running the system.
-Examples of static testing would be running a code coverage tool to see what amount of code is actually executed by tests, or having somebody review the code manually without actually running it.
+Examples of static testing would be running a __linter__ (which flag code smells, such as trying to use a variable before any value is assigned to it), or having somebody review the code manually without actually running it.

 At first glance, the benefit of static testing may not be obvious.
 After all, how can testing software without executing it provide any additional benefits?
 It's as though you're deliberately removing yourself from the direct effects and looking at it from "one step away".
 However, since static analysis looks directly at the code, instead of at the results of the code executing, it can help to find issues of quality in the code itself.